HubofPraise/Steghub_Devops_Projects/LEMP STACK IMPLEMENTATION/LEMP PROJECT.md

 ## LEMP STACK IMPLEMENTATION ##
 ### OVERVIEW ###
+Overview
+The **LEMP stack** is a popular open-source web hosting environment that consists of:

+- Linux – the operating system
+- Nginx – a high-performance web server
+- MySQL – a relational database management system
+- PHP – the server-side scripting language

-The LEMP stack is a popular open-source web hosting environment that uses Linux, Nginx, MySQL, and PHP.
-It is widely deployed for hosting dynamic websites and applications due to its lightweight web server (Nginx) and reliable database system (MySQL/MariaDB).
+This combination is widely used to host dynamic websites and applications because of its lightweight web server (Nginx) and reliable database system (MySQL).

-In this implementation, we deploy a LEMP stack on an AWS EC2 instance (Ubuntu Server) and configure it to serve a PHP web page connected to a database
+In this project, we will:

+-  Deploy a LEMP stack on an AWS EC2 instance (Ubuntu Server)

+-  Configure Nginx to serve a PHP web page

+-  Connect PHP to a MySQL database

-### LAUNCH EC2 INSTANCE ###
+### STEP 1: LAUNCH AN EC2 INSTANCE ###
- - Log in to AWS Management Console.
+ - Log in to the AWS Management Console.
  - Navigate to EC2 → Launch Instance.
  - Choose Ubuntu Server 22.04 LTS (HVM), SSD Volume Type.
  - Select an instance type (e.g., t2.micro – Free Tier Eligible).